andrewrsetosj/euro-conversion-predictor/README.md

 # euro-conversion-predictor
-Python script that predicts and visualizes the conversion rate of the Euro with four other global currencies (USC, GBP, AUD, JPY)
+Python script that predicts and visualizes the euro’s conversion rate with four global currencies (USD, GBP, AUD, JPY) using historical exchange data.
+While the KNN model captures past trends, its predictive power is limited, as currency rates are influenced by real-world economic and sociopolitical events that are not reflected in historical patterns alone.